 When choosing a tax preparer, clients want to know that they’re working with a true professional — someone who’s qualified, educated, and dedicated to providing the best service possible.
 Continuing education is one way you can prove your expertise and dedication to your clients.
 Here’s what you should know.

-What types of continuing education credits do tax preparers need?
+What types of tax preparers need continuing education credits?

 Different types of tax preparers need different types of education to keep their certification current.
 As a tax preparer, you likely fall into one of these categories:

 As highly specialized professionals, attorneys and CPAs meet all minimum requirements to be tax preparers without any additional tax education credits.
 If you are an attorney or CPA, you need to keep your respective licenses up to date by meeting state and national re-licensure requirements.

 Enrolled agents are IRS-certified tax preparers who have completed the IRS’s three-part Special Enrollment Examination.
 To keep your status as an enrolled agent, you’ll need to complete 72 hours of continuing education every three years.